florianprs/Stream_RPI_Youtube/README.md

 ### 6. Check your stream on YouTube

  Return on your YouTube channel (like before : connect you to you YouTube channel.
 Then, go to creator studio.
 Next, go to live streaming. ).
-And, you will
+And, you will have normally your live streaming on your YouTube channel.
+Congratulation !